 OFFICIAL WILDLIFE TRUST & SKOMER ISLAND COMMERCIAL OPERATOR

-Join Pembrokeshire’s award winning landscape and wildlife photographer Drew Buckley and European Wildlife Photographer of the Year 2015, Richard Peters on a 2 night photography workshop visiting one of Britain’s finest island habitats and it’s enigmatic wildlife.
+Join Skomer expert and award winning landscape & wildlife photographer Drew Buckley and Nikon Ambassador, Richard Peters on either a 2 or 3 night photography workshop visiting one of Britain’s finest island habitats and it’s enigmatic wildlife.

 About the Workshop